neurocline/neurocline.github.io/_posts/2017-01-03-compiling-c++.md

 this is treated as the token `<` and not the digraph `<:`.
 This is a little hard to puzzle out.
 The string `<::>` would be digraphs for `[]`, so that part makes sense, e.g a declaration such as `int main(int argc, char* argv[])`.
 But it's a little harder to see what `<:::` would mean.

+Personally, I think compilers should refuse to implement the punctuation diagraphs, and it look like MSVC does not support them (and maybe never did).
+I'm neutral on the keyword "diagraphs" like `and`, `or` etc.
+I feel like those are too much like trying to pretend C++ is a different language.
+I also notice that MSVC doesn't directly support them, only through a header file <iso646.h> where it creates macros for them... so not really digraphs.
+Just say no to digraphs.